 In connection with the focus on ecology and environmental issues during the second half of the semester, the course includes water and soil labs, as well as some fieldwork in the campus garden.
-LIBS 202 is collaborating with a campus-wide water quality testing project in partnership with the Sonoma County Water Agency, and a representative (Stefan Klakovich) will be presenting some background on their work on February 13.
+LIBS 202 has been collaborating with a campus-wide water quality testing project in partnership with the Sonoma County Water Agency.

 In 202, students take greater responsibility for their own learning process than in any other lower-division course.
 In this vein, as the semester ends, each seminar group will create and present a 45-minute symposium that analyzes major social, economic, and environmental issues in relation to California's state and local government.
 Each seminar group will choose a specific topic to explore, drawing on the issues we have been studying in 202 as they apply to their particular focus, and will propose possible “responses” or “solutions” to problems they identify.
 Students are free to decide what information to present and how to present this information in their symposium.
 One possibility is to divide the seminar group into sub-groups that investigate a particular issue or set of issues in relation to the topic.
 The symposium should be informative, engaging, and thought provoking.
 Good luck!

 You need to collect, in a three-ring binder, all the writing you will do in this course (your notes, response papers, essay drafts, etc.).
 You will be asked to assess this Portfolio as well as those of the preceding three semesters in your final paper, an intellectual autobiography tracing the development of your thinking in the Lower Division.
+To prepare for this "intellectual journey" essay, you will be expected to track your thinking each week in a journal you keep.
+How has the reading affected your thinking?
+What ideas of yours have changed?
+What ideas have been strengthened?
+Have you learned something that suprised, or shocked you.
+Bring the journal every Monday to class.
+Two people each week will be asked to share your most recent entry.
+You should make it a habit of recording entries each Sunday before the beginning of a week of class.
 At the end of the semester, you will turn in your portfolio with all of your written work for the entire semester.